-The Key Spouse Program (KSP) was developed as a quality of life initiative out of concern for Air Force Families.
-Similar to the Navy Ombudsman Program, the AF tested programs at five bases (1996 -1998).
-Voluntary implementation was encouraged Air Force wide as part of the AF family support outreach program (1999).
+The KSP was developed as a quality of life initiative out of concern for Air Force Families.
+Similar to the Navy's Ombudsman Program, the AF tested programs at five bases ('96 -'98).
+Voluntary implementation was encouraged Air Force wide as part of the AF family support outreach program ('99).
 For many years, the program was installation or command specific.
-The AF deployed a standardized Key Spouse Program in March 2009, with periodic updates to the program as required.
+The AF deployed a standardized Key Spouse program in March 2009 with major revisions in 2015.

-Why is The Key Spouse Program Important?
+Why is the Key Spouse Program Important?

 - Promotes individual, family, and unit readiness

 - Establishes continuous contact with spouses/families

 - Encourages peer-to-peer wingman support

 - Provides family links to leadership

-- Strengthens the leadership support team
+- Strengthen the leadership support team

 - Vital to building strong AF communities